-However, note that Drivewise is not available in all states, and rewards may vary according to state laws.
+However, note that Drivewise is not available in all states, including New York.
+The rewards drivers can earn may also vary according to state laws.
 Contact a local Allstate agent to find out if Drivewise is available in your area.

 Who should use Allstate Drivewise®?

 Allstate’s Drivewise program is unique in that anyone can participate, and it carries no penalties.
-Unlike Progressive Snapshot, which uses telematics data to calculate the cost of your insurance rates, Allstate Drivewise will not increase your premium if you are an Allstate customer or negatively affect your rewards if you cannot meet the safe driving metrics.
+Unlike Progressive Snapshot, which uses telematics data to calculate the cost of your insurance rates, Allstate Drivewise will not increase your premium or negatively affect your rewards if you cannot meet the safe driving metrics.

 Drivewise is a great option for drivers who maintain the proper speed limit, drive primarily during daylight hours and avoid extreme or sudden braking.
 And for teens learning to drive, Drivewise can be a helpful tool for parents to use the trip data to see how well their kids perform behind the wheel.
 All the drivers on your policy can work together to earn more discounts and rewards through Drivewise.